Plug It In

 PLEASE NOTE, BYPASSING IMAGE VERIFICATION IS A SECURITY HOLE AND IT IS THE

 RESPONSIBILITY OF THE PRODUCT MAKER TO REMOVE THE VIOLATION.

-To put the device into MSD mode, hold down switch 2 (SW2) and power cycle the board until the purple LED
+To put the device into MSD mode, hold down switch 2 (SW2) and power cycle the board until the purple

-mounted as a Mass Storage Device
+SLN-ALEXA-IOT kit has mounted as a Mass Storage Device.

 process and write the binary to flash.

 After the image has been programmed into flash, the image that has been loaded will begin to execute.

 Validate this by checking the version of the image compiled, matches the version in the console by